Yog4Prog/GithubActions/README.md

                 <tr>
                     <td style="width: 75px;">Row 1, Cell 1</td>
                     <td style="width: 75px; word-wrap: break-word;">
-                        This is an example text that consists of exactly fifty words.
+                        <p>This is an example text that consists of exactly fifty words.
 It serves as a placeholder for content, demonstrating how text can fill up a cell in a table.
-You can replace this with any relevant information as needed in your Markdown documentation.
+You can replace this with any relevant information as needed in your Markdown documentation.</p>
                     </td>
                 </tr>
                 <tr>